Prof. Dr. Antje Stokmann

 Ingo Helmedag studied architecture at Hanover University and at Graz University of Technology.
 After graduating from Hanover University he worked as an architect in a number of projects.
 Starting in 1993, he has taught as an assistant professor for Building Construction and Design at Dresden University of Technology.
 For the Faculty of Architecture, he established the European Erasmus Program and furthered worldwide University exchange.
 In 1998, he was a visiting professor at the UBC, Vancouver.
 His focus and research interest is on building technique and sustainable design.
 After joining DAAD in 2008, Ingo Helmedag became professor for Building Techniques and Design at the German Jordanian University (GJU) in Amman, where he remained until his transfer to Cairo’s Ain Shams University (IUSD Master Program) in September 2012.

-Prof. José Luis Moro
+Prof. José Louis Moro

 After completing a Diploma in Architecture and Urban Design at the University of Stuttgart, José Luis Moro worked as a project leader and office manager at different architecture practices in Madrid, Berlin, Munich, Darmstadt and Zürich (Fernando Higueras, Thomas Herzog, Santiago Calatrava).
 He was mainly involved in the design and implementation of large public buildings and bridges.
 In 1990 José Moro established his own architecture office in Darmstadt.
 In 1996 he responded to a call of Stuttgart University to the professorship of Planning and Construction at the Faculty of Civil Engineering.
 Since 2006 he holds the professorship for Design and Construction at the Faculty of Architecture and Urban Design of the University of Stuttgart.
-He was the Director of Admission of the MSc IUSD and teaches in various courses within the IUSD at University of Stuttgart.
+He was the Director of Admission of the MSc IUSD and was teaching in various courses within the IUSD at University of Stuttgart.